FZChlo/SportSee/README.md

 ### Front-end

-If you are on the API folder, make sure to come back to the root folder of the project.
+If you are on the API folder, make sure to come back to the root folder of the project "SportSee/".

 Then install dependencies :
 ```